Naval mine: World War II

 During World War II, the U-boat fleet, which dominated much of the battle of the Atlantic, was small at the beginning of the war and much of the early action by German forces involved mining convoy routes and ports around Britain.
-German submarines also operated in the Mediterranean Sea, in the Caribbean Sea, and along the U.S. coast.
+German submarines also operated in the Mediterranean Sea, in the Caribbean Sea, and along the US coast.

 Initially, contact mines (requiring a ship to physically strike a mine to detonate it) were employed, usually tethered at the end of a cable just below the surface of the water.
 Contact mines usually blew a hole in ships' hulls.
 By the beginning of World War II, most nations had developed mines that could be dropped from aircraft, some of which floated on the surface, making it possible to lay them in enemy harbours.
 The use of dredging and nets was effective against this type of mine, but this consumed valuable time and resources and required harbours to be closed.

 Later, some ships survived mine blasts, limping into port with buckled plates and broken backs.
 This appeared to be due to a new type of mine, detecting ships by their proximity to the mine (an influence mine) and detonating at a distance, causing damage with the shock wave of the explosion.
 Ships that had successfully run the gantlet of the Atlantic crossing were sometimes destroyed entering freshly cleared British harbours.
 More shipping was being lost than could be replaced, and Churchill ordered the intact recovery of one of these new mines to be of the highest priority.

 The British experienced a stroke of luck in November 1939, when a German mine was dropped from an aircraft onto the mudflats off Shoeburyness during low tide.
 Additionally, the land belonged to the army and a base with men and workshops was at hand.
 Experts were dispatched from HMS Vernon to investigate the mine.
 The Royal Navy knew that mines could use magnetic sensors, Britain having developed magnetic mines in World War I, so everyone removed all metal, including their buttons, and made tools of non-magnetic brass.
 They disarmed the mine and rushed it to the labs at HMS Vernon, where scientists discovered that the mine had a magnetic arming mechanism.
 A large ferrous object passing through the Earth's magnetic field will concentrate the field through it, due to its magnetic permeability; the mine's detector was designed to trigger as a ship passed over when the Earth's magnetic field was concentrated in the ship and away from the mine.
 The mine detected this loss of the magnetic field which caused it to detonate.
 The mechanism had an adjustable sensitivity, calibrated in milligauss.